Anvita-13/predictive-vehicle-health-maintenance/README.md

 | XGBoost             | 1.000    | 1.000     | 0.998  | 0.999    |
 | Naive Bayes         | 0.966    | 0.937     | 0.953  | 0.945    |

+## Results

+The models demonstrated strong performance on the dataset.

+- Random Forest and Logistic Regression achieved perfect scores across all metrics
+- XGBoost performed similarly with a minor variation in recall and F1 score
+- Naive Bayes showed comparatively lower performance

+These results indicate that ensemble models are more suitable for this structured dataset.

 ## Final Model Selection

 Random Forest was selected as the final model because: